kingsimba/nigit/README.rst

 A tool to manage large Git projects
 ===================================

-WARNING: This project is still in progress.
+WARNING: This project is still under development.
+And will be released before May 1, 2020.

 It's often helpful to divide a large project into subprojects, with each subproject has its own Git repository.

-The benefit this approach are:
+The benefits of this approach are:

 * Help cutting clear lines between subprojects.
 Subprojects can be compiled and tested individually.
   This will foster stable public APIs and better modularization.
 * Each subproject can have different collaborators and permissions.
-  This is very important in corporations in which source code permission is enforced.
+  This is very important in corporations in which different people have different access permissions.

 Prerequisites
 -------------

 For it to work, the main project must contain a 'nigit.json' file.
-This project itself contains such a file.
+It lists its subprojects.

 .. code-block:: js